Dethik/prime_sifting/README.md

 # Prime Sifting Tdd
 #### *Co-Created By: Andrew Lawson*
 #### *Co-Created By: Zack Rutledge*
-#### *Co-Created By: *
+#### *Co-Created By: Jo Miller*
 #### *Prime Sifting With TDD*

 * * *

 ## Description
 This is an application for learning TDD with ruby while attending Epicodus coding school.
+Users can input a number into the terminal and receive an array of prime numbers leading up to the number entered.
 * * *

 ## Technologies used